 According to the Company's regulations, the remuneration of managerial officers shall include salaries and bonuses.
 Salaries are determined based on industry standards, job titles, positions, educational background, and professional abilities.
-Bonus distribution is based on the results of performance evaluations according to the "Performance Assessment Regulations," with performance metrics including job performance (60%), management capabilities (30%), specific contributions (10%), and consideration of overall profitability, target achievement rate, operational performance.
-Compensation percentages are calculated accordingly, aiming to provide reasonable remuneration, and are subject to review based on actual operating conditions and relevant legal requirements.
-After formulating the compensation policy as described above, it is submitted to the Compensation Committee for review and subsequently presented to the Board of Directors for approval.
+Bonus distribution is based on the results of performance evaluations according to the "Performance Assessment Regulations," with performance metrics including job performance, management capabilities, specific contributions, and consideration of overall profitability, target achievement rate, operational performance and participation in sustainable development.
+Reasonable remuneration is granted to align management incentives with business performance and long-term sustainability goals.
+The compensation system is reviewed periodically based on actual operating conditions and relevant regulations, and the Company will continue to optimize related performance indicators and evaluation mechanisms.